-In response to new trends in drug discovery, involving comprehensive structural analysis of approved drugs and determination of relationships between molecular complexity and pharmacological promiscuity of drug-like compounds [1–5], Life Chemicals has extrapolated the results of investigations described here to its Fragment Library design.
+In response to these new trends in drug discovery, involving comprehensive structural analysis of approved drugs and determination of relationships between molecular complexity and pharmacological promiscuity of drug-like compounds [1–5], Life Chemicals has extrapolated the results of described investigations to its Fragment Library design.

 - Yang Y. et al. J. Med.
 Chem.
 2010, 53, 7709–7714.